Instructions on arriving in Finland from Ukraine

 Family members include a spouse, guardian or dependent child.
 A cohabiting partner is also a family member if you have lived together continuously for at least 2 years before moving to Finland or if you share custody of a child you have had together.

 Apply for a municipality of residence by visiting the Digital and Population Data Services Agency’s service location.
-Read the instructions on the Municipality of residence page.

 Why apply for a municipality of residence?